The Man from Another Place

-The Man from Another Place (played by Michael J. Anderson), also known as The Arm, is a character from the television series Twin Peaks, created by David Lynch and Mark Frost.
+The Man from Another Place (played by Michael J. Anderson), also known as The Little Man From Another Place (LMFAP) or The Arm, is a character from the television series Twin Peaks, created by David Lynch and Mark Frost.
 He is an inhabitant of the Black Lodge, a realm of pure evil.
 He was created from MIKE's severed left arm.
 Early on in the series, The Man gives Agent Dale Cooper clues to apprehending The Man's nemesis, BOB.
 He later makes recurring appearances in relation to the Black Lodge.